dhinojosa/scala-implicits-katacoda/05_scala_identifying_implicits/intro.md

 `implicit`s are there for us to use for whatever use-case.
 But `implicit`s are also already in use in the language.
-In this scenario, we will see meaningful ways in which `implicit`s are in use:
+In this scenario, we discover meaningful ways in which `implicit`s are in use:

 1. The Arrow (`->`) Wrapper
 2. Rich Primitive Wrappers